CryptoSynth/synth/TestBootStrap/To-Do.md

 - Fix monchrome/color mobile
 - Compress Img.
 File and integrate into Downloads page
 - Add MIT-License in code
+- Method-POST: need clear direction and style change
+- Modal in products pages change style to match or leave white? style buy button with proper store
+- change modal style for downloads to match shipping
+- image missing in downloads 2.1, blank the letters in downloads 2.1 section
+- maybe fix the menu button
 ----

 # Next Weeks Target (01MAR2020):